Shrubs & Hedges, Flowering Trees

-One of the frustrations of many gardeners is enjoying a riot of color in their yard during spring and early summer…but by mid- to late-summer, the garden loses a lot of its impact.
-The solution is to plan your garden with plants that have different bloom times (during different seasons).
+Most gardeners enjoy the riot of color in their yard during spring and early summer—but by late summer, many get frustrated as their garden loses its impact.
+The solution is simple: plan your garden with plants that have different bloom times (during different seasons).
 This will ensure a succession of color from early spring through fall!

-The quintessential summer-flowering plant, roses can take many forms, including groundcovers (drift roses), shrubs (Knock Outs) and standards (also called tree-form roses).
+The quintessential summer-flowering plant, roses can take many forms, including groundcovers (drift roses), shrubs (Knock Out® roses) and standards (also called tree-form roses).
 There’s a form and color for every gardener!